Report: Global Priorities in Support of Clean Hydrogen Industry Development

 The intention of the Hydrogen Valley Platform is the creation of a global collaboration and go-to-platform for information on large-scale hydrogen flagship projects.
 The Platform provides access to (a) Individual project profiles for the participating projects, (b) aggregated analysis on key project development considerations based on a comprehensive survey of participating projects, and (c) recent literature and best practice insights as well as links to other platforms.

-Fuel Cells and Hydrogen Joint Undertaking (FCH JU)
+Clean Hydrogen JU (Previously Fuel Cells and Hydrogen Joint Undertaking – FCH JU)

-The Fuel Cells and Hydrogen Joint Undertaking (FCH JU) is a public private partnership supporting research, technology development and demonstration activities in fuel cell and hydrogen energy technologies in Europe.
-The three members of the FCH JU are the European Commission, fuel cell and hydrogen industries represented by Hydrogen Europe and the research community represented by Hydrogen Europe Research.
+The Clean Hydrogen Partnership is the successor of the Fuel Cells and Hydrogen 2 Joint Undertaking (FCH 2 JU) and took over its legacy portfolio as of 30 November 2021.
+The Clean Hydrogen Partnership (legal name Clean Hydrogen Joint Undertaking) is a public-private partnership supporting research and innovation activities in hydrogen technologies in Europe.
+The three members of the JU are the European Commission, fuel cell and hydrogen industries represented by Hydrogen Europe and the research community represented by Hydrogen Europe Research.

-The FCH JU Projects website presents the various initiatives, projects and published studies that bear on the introduction of fuel cell and hydrogen technologies.
+The Clean Hydrogen JU website presents the various initiatives, projects and published studies that bear on the introduction of fuel cell and hydrogen technologies.

 National Organisation Hydrogen and Fuel Cell Technology (NOW) – Germany